christietsang/OutlinerBot/README.md

 January 16, 2022

 ## Developers:
-Aditya Singh Attri, Belal Kourkmas, Christie Tsang, Sepehr Zohoori Rad
+Aditya Singh Attri, Belal Kourkmas, Christie Tsang and Sepehr Zohoori Rad

 ## Description:
 A discord bot that answers questions from BCIT course outlines using